 - Then add a candy zombie hand either sticking out of the chocolate mousse or laying down on the chocolate sprinkle dirt.

 - Set a cookies and cream tombstone upright at the back of the mousse cup.

-I found small plastic desert cups that were taller on one side than the other so the cookies and cream tombstone could lean up against the wall of the cup.
-If your cups don’t have something for the tombstone to lean up against then just push them down into the chocolate mousse a little farther.
+I found small plastic dessert cups that were taller on one side than the other so the cookies and cream tombstone could lean up against the wall of the cup.
+If your cups don't have something for the tombstone to lean up against then just push them down into the chocolate mousse a little farther.

 The chocolate mousse can be refrigerated for up to five days.
 You can also freeze the chocolate mousse for up to three months.

 You can fill your mousse cups and refrigerate them, but don't add the zombie hand or candy tombstones until you are ready to serve.
 The tombstones may develop beads of condensation if they are refrigerated.